An inverse problem for the minimal surface equation: Introduction

 and prove that it is well-posed (Section \ref{section well-posedness}) for a certain class of small boundary values $f$.
 To be more precise, we show that there is $\delta>0$ such that whenever $f\in C^s(\partial\Om)$, $s>3$, $s\notin\N,$ with $||f||_{C^s(\partial\Om)}\leq\delta$, there exists a unique small solution $u\in C^s(\bar{\Om})$ with sufficiently small norm.
 Let $U_{\delta}:=\{h\in C^s(\partial\Om):||h||_{C^s(\partial\Om)}<\delta\}$.
 Thus the Dirichlet-to-Neumann (DN) map can now be defined for these small solutions as

 Here $C^s=C^{k,\alpha}$, $k\in\Z$, $0<\alpha<1$, is the standard Hölder space (see for example \cite[Section 5.1]{MR2597943}) and $\partial_{\nu}u_f$ is the Euclidean boundary normal derivative.
 One can think of the normal derivative on the boundary as tension on the boundary caused by the minimal surface.
+From the knowledge of the DN map, can we recover information about the metric $g$?

+It is worth noting that there is a small gauge invariance for the equation \eqref{minsurfeq} and thus for the DN map.
+That is, if you instead of $c$ put $\lambda c$, $\lambda\neq0$, into \eqref{minsurfeq}, the equation stays the same.
+Thus also the DN maps $\Lambda_c$ and $\Lambda_{\lambda c}$ are the same.